pmcgoohan/targeting-zero-mev/content-layer.md

 Validation of the network relies heavily on the cryptographic principle of non-repudiation: that you can prove when more than one signed message was sent from the same address.

 To understand the significance of this, let's imagine that Alice sends some entropy that creates a transaction order in a block that she doesn't like.
 Tough luck.
-If she sends a second message to try and reorder it, this will be detected and she can be penalized.
+If she sends a second message to try and reorder it, this is detected and she is penalized.

 Secondly, because the protocol defines exactly how a chunk should be formed given a certain set of messages, we can always validate that the printer did this correctly and without manipulation.